Make a new start

 The positive impacts

-Mirror Neuron therapy
+Mirror Neuron training

 Mirror neurons are activated when a person observes the same behavior in another person.